Did you know you that you can automate repetitive time tracking tasks?

 For example, you can integrate Clockify with Google Calendar so a timer automatically starts when an event in the calendar starts.
 You can also create a full entry without having to bother with the timer by telling Clockify the duration of the event.

 That way, at the end of your day, all your meetings and appointments are already logged into Clockify without any work on your end.

 Sync new projects and clients between apps

 Whenever you take on a new client, you have to create a new client and a new project in Clockify.
-With Zapier, the info from your CRM or project management is just passed to Clockify, and the client and project are created automatically.
+With Zapier and Integromat, the info from your CRM or project management is just passed to Clockify, and the client and project are created automatically.

-For example, when you create a new project in Asana or a contact in Salesforce, Zapier can create that project/client in Clockify too.
+For example, when you create a new project in Asana or a contact in Salesforce, Zapier and Integromat can create that project/client in Clockify too.

 You can also set connect it to your invoicing tool so that when you start tracking time for a new client, that client is created in your invoicing software.